dotexe1337/LFSInstaller/README.md

 sudo ./LFSInstaller.sh -c --install-type="PHASE"
 ```

+> [!WARNING]
+> It is highly recommended that you install LFS by phase installation type if you want to ensure that it reflects the state of your
+LFS target machine properly.

 ### Automatic Mounting and Unmounting
 You can mount the LFS mounting point to the target partition and unmount automatically with certain flags that you can pass through to perform such process through the following:
 ```